-- Jason Dohnalik
+- Franci Denio

 - James Burks

+- Alan Patterson

-- Franci Denio
+- Isaiah Logan

 - Roy Martinez

 - Michael McAnulty

-- Alan Patterson

 - Annisha Williams

-The board usually meets 6:00 pm the 2nd Monday of the month at 304 E 12th Cameron.
+The board usually meets 6:00 p.m. the 2nd Monday of the month at 304 E 12th St in Cameron.
 In the event that large attendance is anticipated, the board may meet at a place convenient for the board and attendees.
 Special meetings may be called when necessary.
 A written notice of regular and special meetings will be posted on the district website and administration office at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.